cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 <br/>

 Similarly, import the required layers into the other top-level stacks for the other organizations, OUs/tenants, accounts and regions.
-Make sure to import only the layers that define the component that need to be provisioned into the stacks.
+Make sure to import only the layers that define the component that need to be provisioned in the stacks.

-After the components are provisioned in the top-level stacks, all Terraform components will get the `Layer` and `Team` tags from the corresponding layers.
+After the Atmos components are provisioned in the top-level stacks, all Terraform components will get the `Layer` and `Team` tags from the corresponding layers.

 ## Benefits

 The **Component Overrides** pattern provides the following benefits:

-- Allows to group Atmos components by category or function
+- Allows to modify or override the configuration and behavior of groups of Atmos components without affecting other groups of Atmos components

-- Allows splitting the components into layers.
-Each layer can be managed and modified independent of the other layers, possibly by different people or teams

-- Allows importing only the required layers into the top-level stacks (only the groups of components that need to be provisioned in the stacks)

-- Makes the configurations easier to understand
+- Makes the configurations of the groups of Atmos components easier to understand and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Related Patterns